MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 > [!NOTE]
 > **Items to Rule out and test with Unknown error occurred and Modern Auth**
 >
-> 1. If you are using Modern Authentication (MFA) in Dynamics GP and receive this error message when you enter the APP ID in the MFA setup window this could be related to a TLS registry issue.
+> 1. If you are using Modern Authentication (MFA) in Dynamics GP and receive this error message when you enter the APP ID in the Modern Auth setup window this could be related to a TLS registry issue.
 > [Dynamics GP TLS Blog](https://community.dynamics.com/gp/b/dynamicsgp/posts/dynamics-gp-and-tls-1-0?pifragment-99718=2)
 > [How to change the TLS registry](/mem/configmgr/core/plan-design/security/enable-tls-1-2-client)
 >